 Most patients harbor a small supernumerary bisatellited marker chromosome (sSMC) that results in partial tetrasomy of 22pter-22q11.
 In one third of cases, this extra chromosome is present in a mosaic state.
 Other cytogenetic anomalies have been rarely reported, including partial trisomy of chromosome 22 and intrachromosomal triplication of the 22q11 region.

 The diagnosis, suspected on the basis of clinical manifestations, is based on cytogenetic testing showing the presence of extra material derived from chromosome 22q11.
 Fluorescence in situ hybridization (FISH) with specific probes is needed to detect a low level mosaicism.

-Differential diagnosis includes other chromosomal disorders with overlapping phenotypes, CHARGE association and VACTERL association (see these terms).
+Differential diagnosis includes other chromosomal disorders with overlapping phenotypes such as CHARGE syndrome and VACTERL/VATER association (see these terms).

 Prenatal diagnosis is possible through karyotyping and FISH analysis of prenatal samples.